Hyziu-03/Mamaia-Countdowns/mamaia-countdowns/README.md

 # Mamaia Countdowns
 ## Can't remember dates?
 Mamaia Countdowns is a tool to ease your life.
 You can set countdowns for any event you want.
-No matter if it’s somebody’s Christmas or an important exam to take!
+No matter if it’s Christmas or an important exam to take!